The Advocate (Melbourne)

 The Advocate was a weekly newspaper founded in Melbourne, Victoria in 1868 and published for the Catholic Archdiocese of Melbourne from 1919 to 1990.
 It was first housed in Lonsdale Street, then in the grounds of St Francis' Church, and from 1937 in a'Beckett Street, Melbourne.

 History

 The paper was founded in Melbourne in February 1868 by Samuel Vincent Winter, who was also a proprietor and editor of the Melbourne Herald, with assistance from Sir Charles Gavan Duffy, the Very Rev. J. Dalton, S.J., the Rev. G. V. Barry, and Hon.
 Michael O'Grady, as an outlet for Irish Catholic news and opinions.
 A few years later his brother Joseph Winter took over management of The Advocate.
+The first editor of the publication was John Gunson.
+He began in 1868 and continued in the role till 1902.

 In 1902 they imported a font of Gaelic type and were thus the first newspaper in Australia to print in Irish Gaelic.
 In March 1919 the paper was purchased from the Winter family by the Catholic Archdiocese of Melbourne and continued weekly publication until 1990.

 A fuller history of the newspaper was compiled for its 75th anniversary, in February 1943.
 "Gregory Parable" wrote an article on the newspaper's journalistic contributors.